 After the development process is over, your application is ready to see the world.
 At this moment, app stores take on the role.
 In the previous sections, we have covered some differences between the App Store and Google Play, like approval of the app and fees for publishing.
 Now let’s pay attention to some other important points.

 The variety of apps in both marketplaces is constantly growing.
-Google Play beats the App Store in terms of numbers, offering users 3.48 million apps and leaving the App Store with 2.22 million behind.
+Google Play beats the App Store in terms of numbers, offering users 3.55 million apps and leaving the App Store with 1.95 million behind.
 That means that the competition in Google Play is much tougher, though.

-The app position in the market is affected by several factors, and the number of downloads is one of them.
+The app’s position in the market is affected by several factors, and the number of downloads is one of them.
 Thus, if you want to run a successful app, you need to invest your time, effort, and money not only in the development but also in the App Store Optimization.
 This should be the foundation of your app marketing strategy.

 Learn How to Improve the Visibility of Your App in the Store

-According to SensorTower, Google Play and App Store downloads reach 111.3 billion and 32.3 billion mobile apps respectively.
+According to data.ai, in Q1 2023, Google Play and App Store app downloads reached 29.1 billion (+1%) and 9.1 billion (+12%) respectively.

 As for the revenue share, both stores have similar terms – 30% is taken from in-app purchases in the first year of subscription and 15% of the price after 12 months.